 In summary, the benefits of compact super-zoom digital cameras for tourists are:

-1. The compact super-zoom digital cameras are not expensive, costing only about US$400 as of 2014.
+1. The compact super-zoom digital cameras are not expensive, costing only about US$500 or less as of 2019.

-5. Their long zooming power can achieve desired Shallow Depth of Field easily for special photography
+5. The long zooming power can achieve fantastic effect of Shallow Depth of Field easily for special

-applications such as portraits or beautiful flower photos.
+photography applications such as romantic portraits or beautiful flower photos.

 from the compact camera.